- Our Work

-Chauncy Lennon, Ph.D., joined Lumina Foundation in 2018 as a New York-based vice president for the future of learning and work.
-He brought corporate philanthropy and workforce experience to Lumina, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
+Chauncy Lennon, Ph.D., is the New York-based vice president for learning and work at Lumina Foundation, an independent, private foundation in Indianapolis that is committed to making opportunities for learning beyond high school available to all.
 He leads Lumina’s community college strategy to equitably expand access to high-quality short-term credentials and associate degrees.

-Lennon came to Lumina after nearly five years as a managing director and leader of workforce strategy at JPMorgan Chase & Co., where he drove the firm’s $350 million investment in philanthropic initiatives.
-He previously led large portfolios of work at the Ford Foundation related to economic advancement and workforce development.
+He came to Lumina in 2018 after nearly five years as the managing director for workforce strategy at JPMorgan Chase & Co., where he drove the firm’s $350 million investment in philanthropic initiatives.
+He previously managed portfolios at the Ford Foundation related to economic advancement and workforce development.

-Lennon is a graduate of Williams College, where he earned a bachelor’s degree in anthropology.
-He holds a master’s in social sciences from the University of Chicago and a doctorate in anthropology from Columbia University.
+Lennon is a graduate of Williams College and holds a doctorate in anthropology from Columbia University.
 He taught urban studies at Barnard College and Columbia’s School of International and Public Affairs.